pepa65/m2m/README.md

     tls: true/false     Use TLS [default], or not
     keep: true/false    Keep mails on POP3 server, or delete them [default]
     maildir:            Path to the Maildir directory [default: '~/Maildir']
-    active: true/false  Account is active [default] or not
 ```